12th Economics Chapter 3B (Elasticity of Demand) Maharashtra Board – Free Solution

 Answer: Elasticity of demand depends upon several factors which are discussed below:

-4) Habits: Habits make demand for certain goods relatively inelastic.
-For example, addicted goods, drugs etc.
+Habits make demand for certain goods relatively inelastic.
+For example, addicted goods, drugs, etc.

-6) Complementary goods: The demand for a commodity which is used in conjunction with other commodities to satisfy a single want is relatively inelastic.
-For example, a fall in the price of mobile handsets may lead to rise in the demand for sim cards.
+The demand for a commodity that is used in conjunction with other commodities to satisfy a single want is relatively inelastic.
+For example, a fall in the price of mobile handsets may lead to a rise in the demand for sim cards.

 price.

-9) Time period: Elasticity of demand is always related to period of time.
+The elasticity of demand is always related to period of time.
 It varies with the length of time period.
 Generally speaking, longer the duration of period greater will be the elasticity of demand and vice-versa.
-This is because a consumer can change the consumption habits in the long run in favour of cheaper substitutes of the commodities.
+This is because a consumer can change their consumption habits in the long run in favour of cheaper substitutes of the commodities.

 2) Explain the total outlay method of measuring elasticity of demand?
 (Total expenditure method)